zero9080/thanksgiving-alpha/ANALYSIS_SP500_25YEARS.md

 2. **Survivorship Bias Present**
    - Current constituents only analyzed
    - Failed companies excluded
-   - Returns likely overstated by 0.5-1.0%
+   - Positive bias present, but magnitude uncertain without historical membership data

 3. **Transaction Costs Reduce Returns**
+   **Note: All returns reported are gross returns (close-to-close) and do not account for:**
-   - Bid-ask spreads: 0.01-0.05%
+   - Bid-ask spreads (typically 0.01-0.05% for liquid stocks)
-   - Commissions (if applicable)
+   - Commissions (varies by broker, often zero for retail traders)
-   - Market impact for large orders
+   - Market impact for large orders (depends on position size)
-   - Estimated drag: 0.10-0.25%
+   - Actual net returns will be lower after transaction costs

 4. **Execution Risk**
    - Holiday liquidity can be reduced